ms-jpq/coq_nvim/docs/PERF.md

 It goes further than that.

 Not only does work in python get cancelled, the same thing is done for SQLite too.
-Each SQLite VM have it's own lock protecting the critical operations, and outside of those locked sections, interrupts are fired into the VMs and terminate execution.
+Each SQLite VM have its own lock protecting the critical operations, and outside of those locked sections, interrupts are fired into the VMs and terminate execution.

 ## Background Processing